BA (Hons) Perfformio, Theatr a'r Cyfryngau

 Apply directly to the University if you live outside the UK.

-Students who have studied through the medium of Welsh at the University of South Wales have secured careers as:
+Students who have graduated through the medium of Welsh have worked with companies that include:

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.